noiseprotocol/noise_spec/noise.md

 send **application messages** which typically consist of encrypted payloads without DH public keys.

-The application can use several operations to control the encryption, including splitting the shared key into separate keys for duplex communications, explicitly specifying nonces for out-of-order messages, or
-"stepping" the key for forward-secrecy.
+Several operations can be used to control the encryption, including splitting the shared key into separate keys for duplex communications, explicitly specifying nonces for out-of-order messages, or "stepping" the key for forward-secrecy.

 2.4.
 Key agreement
 -------------------